This page contains links to articles related to coordinate measuring

 inspection.
 The estimation of measurement uncertainty is a requirement

 for ISO/IEC 17025.

-an impact on how the machine will perform when temperature changes.
+how the machine will perform when temperature changes.

 Temperature variation in a lab environment, when using a coordinate